OpenZL JNI – Java API documentation

 SAO | sao | Sample Adaptive Optimisation pipeline. |

-List available profiles at runtime with OpenZLCompressor.listProfiles()
+List available profiles at runtime with OpenZLCompressor.listProfiles().
+Use

-to pass profile-specific parameters.
+configureProfile(profile, Map<String,String> args) to pass profile-specific parameters.

 Training